kHorozhanov/cookieconsent/docs/guide/introduction.md

-# What you should know
+# Is CookieConsent for you?

 Before trying and setting up the plugin, there are a few things you should know.